bcostaaa01/bcostaaa01/README.md

 I work primarily with Vue.js, React, and TypeScript, and I care deeply about maintainability, accessibility, performance, and security.
 I enjoy building products end-to-end — from thoughtful UI and component architecture to backend systems and infrastructure.

+I live at the intersection of code, design, and spatial data.
+Obsessed with maps, beautiful interfaces, and making complex things feel effortless.
+In the age of AI, anyone can ship software.
+I care about making it feel right.
+React · Maps & Geodata · Design Systems · UX

 Interested also in geodata and such things.

 ### Selected experience